This is the first post in an ongoing series about the making of the Computer History Museum’s Education Center.

 Museum educators are also beginning to take a closer look at the importance between space and learning.
 Today, facilities that encourage hands-on inquiry and learner participation are increasingly important in space design, especially when promoting skills such as active learning, interaction, and social engagement.
 While platforms and applications may come and go, the psychology of how people learn does not.
 Those activities that encourage learning can be translated into principles that inform design decisions, ensuring that educational spaces serve and support a clear educational purpose.

 Consistent with this growing awareness, and acknowledging the need to prioritize and reshape its education mission, CHM is embarking on design and construction of a new Education Center.
-The center, which is scheduled to open in mid-2017, will provide a much-needed dedicated space for the Museum’s growing education programs.
+The center, which is scheduled to open in mid-2017 [editor's note, 2018], will provide a much-needed dedicated space for the Museum’s growing education programs.
 The Education Center will be a 3,000-square-foot flexible-use teaching space that will take advantage of cutting-edge technologies for use in onsite and distance education, with the physical construction facilitating the kinds of active, collaborative, inquiry-based learning that exemplify the Museum’s educational strengths.
 Installations and programs will allow students, educators, families, and community members to understand and experience the technological innovations that have shaped our modern world.
 Events will focus on the processes and products of creative problem solving and will include interactive workshops on a variety of topics, including coding and engineering design, the impact of software, and the history and future of computing.

 It is important to point out that for most of its existence CHM never had dedicated space for its education programming.
 The majority of education programs have taken place in a room that once served as the Museum’s library, sharing time with venue rentals, meetings, and other events.
 This arrangement had its limitations.
 Education programs had a limited window for priority scheduling.
 The space’s relatively small dimensions (350 sq. ft.) restricted the number and size of programs that could be offered.
 Its physical location on the Museum’s second floor often constrained the timing of educational programs, especially those that incorporated a visit to the Museum’s main exhibition galleries on the first floor.
 Students lost valuable learning time walking up and down stairs from one space to the other.
 Having an education “space” physically separate from other exhibitions and activities in the Museum made it difficult to integrate activities in the upstairs classroom with the rest of the Museum.